 Cats are as prone to piling on the pounds as we are!
 They don’t like it anymore than we do, either.
 An overweight cat can’t run as fast or jump as high as they want to.
 Anyone who’s owned a cat knows they don’t have great portion control.
 Some of them will also meow very loudly to be fed, even if they’re not hungry!
 That can make life hard for you.
 You feel bad if your cat cries for food and you don’t feed it.
 Equally, you feed bad if your cat is overweight and you’re helping it to get bigger!
 Fortunately, help is at hand.

 There are specialist diets for overweight cats that work very cleverly.
-You can maintain your cat’s portion sizes, but the ingredients help to keep the weight off.
+Diet food for cats mean you can maintain your cat’s portion sizes, but the ingredients help to keep the weight off.
 Sometimes, a subtle shift in carbohydrate intake is all that’s needed.
 Sometimes it’s time to prepare your cat for a whole new diet!
 Whatever remedy is required, we’ve got the information you need.
-Read our guide to food for overweight cats, and prepare to become your furry friend’s personal trainer!
+Read our guide to food for overweight cats, make a cat diet plan, and prepare to become your furry friend’s personal trainer!

 Specialist Diets For Diabetic Cats